-My hobby has always been programing of all kind of stuff.
+My hobby has always been programing all kinds of stuff.
 In 2013 I decided that if I ever wanted to do something with that I needed to get some education as a software engineer.
-Therefor I went to the “Open Universiteit”.
+Therefore I went to the “Open Universiteit”.
 I did that next to my full-time job till 2016.
 That year I wanted to marry Linda.
-Organizing the wedding proved to be to much and I stopped my studies.
+Organizing the wedding proved to be too much and I stopped my studies.
 Also that year I got a new job and was hired by Kelvion refrigeration.
 That is where I’m still working.
 My job is to help the engineers to create solutions as fast and efficient as possible.
-Therefor I’m responsible for creating and the maintaining several addin for Inventor.
+Therefore I’m responsible for creating and maintaining several add-ins for Inventor.
 One of those addons is a product configurator.
 A great part of my time I’m busy extending that configurator.
-Also I spend much time on answering help requests from the engineers.
+Also, I spend much time answering help requests from the engineers.

-At home I also like to help people.
-I spend quit some time on the “Inventor Customization forum”.
-Also I released 3 addins in the Autodesk app store.
+At home, I also like to help people.
+I spend quite some time on the “Inventor iLogic, API & VBA Forum”.
+Also, I released 3 addins in the Autodesk app store.
 And I started writing blog posts.

 Next to that I spend my time with my son and I play handball.

-If you have a question about Inventor, iLogic, addins or any thing else that involves using the Inventor API, then please ask it on the “Inventor Customization forum”. (if you add “@JeltedeJong” to you question I will get notified and I will try to help you.)
+If you have a question about Inventor, iLogic, addins or anything else that involves using the Inventor API, then please ask it on the “Inventor Customization forum”. (if you add “@JeltedeJong” to your question I will get notified and I will try to help you.)
 You can find me on the following platforms.

-If you want to contact me direct then you can use the mail adres blog.hjalte/at/gmail.com
+If you want to contact me directly then you can use the mail address blog.hjalte/at/gmail.com